“For God so loved the world that He gave His only begotten Son.” John 3:16

 To find Jesus’ birthday, most researchers start with trying to determine when Zacharias the priest performed his duties in the temple.
 He would have served just before his wife, Elizabeth, became pregnant.
 If it can be determined when his division served, then we can approximately determine when Elizabeth became pregnant with their son, John.
 After that, we can approximately determine when Mary became pregnant with Jesus.

 This is not an easy calculation.
 Let’s start first with Zacharias.

 First Chronicles 24:4-19 lays out the divisions of the temple priests.
 The leaders of the priests were sons of Aaron and nephews of Moses.
 Though Aaron had four sons, two of them had died (Leviticus 10), leaving Eleazar and Ithamar to be the leaders of the divisions.
-Eleazar had sixteen divisions because he had inherited the family birthright after his brothers’ deaths, and Ithamar had eight.
+Ithamar has eight divisions, and Eleazar had the other sixteen because he inherited the family birthright after his brothers’ deaths.
 Quick math then tells us there were twenty-four priest divisions.